NBA Midseason Report: The MVP Race Tightens as Trade Deadline Looms

 Cunningham has emerged as a legitimate MVP candidate while leading Detroit's stunning turnaround.

 While the MVP race focuses on Gilgeous-Alexander and Jokic, other players have produced breakthrough seasons that demand recognition.
-Cade Cunningham has transformed the Detroit Pistons into a legitimate playoff contender, averaging career-highs across the board while demonstrating the leadership skills that made him the first overall pick in 2021.
+Cade Cunningham has transformed the Detroit Pistons into a legitimate playoff contender, averaging career-highs across the board according to ESPN Stats & Info while demonstrating the leadership skills that made him the first overall pick in 2021.
 The Pistons entered the season with modest expectations and now sit among the East’s top six teams, almost entirely because of Cunningham’s development.

 Victor Wembanyama continues his evolution into a franchise cornerstone for San Antonio.
 The second-year center has expanded his offensive repertoire while maintaining his defensive dominance, and the Spurs have been significantly better than projected largely because Wembanyama has accelerated his development timeline.
 He’s not in the MVP conversation yet, but another season of growth could put him there.